 5. Can I notarize a document from another country?

 Yes, signatures on documents from other countries can be notarized.
 You simply follow the regular steps to complete a notarization in your state.
 As with any document, the notarial certificate wording should be reviewed to ensure that it is compliant with your state’s laws and regulations.
-Additionally, Notaries Public in other countries are able to performs acts that cannot be performed by Notaries in the United States.
-Always make sure that Notarial act being requested is one that can be performed in your state.
+Additionally, Notaries Public in other countries are able to perform acts that cannot be performed by Notaries in the United States.
+Always make sure that the notarial act being requested is one that can be performed in your state.

 If you have questions about what your state requires, or does not require, you can call the NNA Hotline for further guidance.